soveda/FSH-1card/README.md

 ## Notes

-- F1shnet is a Workshop Computer interpretation of the FSH-1 idea, not a verified schematic clone.
+- F1shnet is a simple performance filter effect, not a generic S&H utility.
-- The current engine is a simple resonant low-pass structure with envelope or random stepped control, tuned more for synth use than guitar picking nuance.
+- The main identity is low-pass auto-wah movement plus a momentary random stepped-filter gesture.
-- `UP` now exposes an alternate parameter layer rather than changing to a separate opposite-polarity voice.
+- The firmware favours immediate playability over menu depth or many modes.